Graduate Studies in the Strathmann Research Group at CSM

 Engineering programs at the Colorado School of Mines have been highly rated in recent years for quality research, education, strong ties to industry, and employer hiring (Article 1, Article 2, Article 3).
 Many opportunities for research experience and multi-disciplinary collaboration are available to graduate students at Mines.
 The school has strong ties to the nearby National Renewable Energy Laboratory (NREL) where Prof. Strathmann has a collaborative researcher appointment.
 Professor Strathmann and colleagues in the environmental engineering program at Mines are also partners in the National Science Foundation’s Center for Re-Inventing the Nation’s Urban Water Infrastructure (ReNUWIt).
 The Center is a collaboration between Mines, Stanford, UC Berkeley, and New Mexico State University.

-Potential graduate students interested in joining the Strathmann research group have the option to apply for graduate degree programs in either the Department of Civil & Environmental Engineering or the interdisciplinary Materials Science Program at the Colorado School of Mines.
+Potential graduate students interested in joining the Strathmann research group apply for graduate degree programs in the Department of Civil & Environmental Engineering at the Colorado School of Mines.
 The links above provide information on degree programs and requirements.
 Students in the Strathmann research group take a combination of classes in environmental engineering, chemistry, chemical engineering, and materials science which varies depending on the student’s interests and research focus.

 Strong applicants will be considered for funded Graduate Fellowships and Graduate Research Assistantships (GRAs), which provide full tuition, fees, health insurance, and a monthly stipend to support your living expenses during your graduate studies.
 Eligible students are also strongly encouraged to apply for outside fellowships, like those awarded by the National Science Foundation (applications typically due late October) and the Department of Defense (applications typically due in December).
 Being awarded these fellowships is prestigious and provides the winners with a high degree of flexibility when deciding on research directions to pursue.